-With a focus on litigation, corporate restructuring, technology company mergers and acquisitions, intellectual property, and capital markets, Brown Rudnick has eight offices, including locations in New York, Washington, London and Dublin.
+With focus on litigation, corporate restructuring, technology company mergers and acquisitions, intellectual property and capital markets, Brown Rudnick has eight offices, including in New York, Washington, London and Dublin.

 Rus Miliband partner Ronald Rus said that the combination would give his firm the support it needs to take on heftier matters.

 Asked whether he had concerns about the changes the merger would bring to his firm, he said, "The honest answer is, ‘Of course.’ " But he added: "There is something besides being comfortable, and I’m more excited than concerned.
 I’m 63 going on 40."

 Rus Miliband’s bigger cases have included blocking a hostile takeover of Trammell Crow Partners’ $215 million Park Place project in Irvine, a mixed-use development project near the city’s business district.
 It represented developer SunCal Cos. in the bankruptcy of Lehman Brothers Holdings, which had invested about $2.3 billion in company projects.